DigiBP/Team-Apples/README.md

 ## 5. Sent free trial license
-- The process starts with an HTTP make a request step, where Integromate makes a request to fetch and lock all the information from Camunda BPMN engine.
+- Here a Custom Webhook is used to trigger the scenario as soon as data arrives from Camunda BPMN engine.
 - All the relevant information for sending the e-mail are retrieved with the module Google Sheet search a row.
 - Once the information is retrieved, Camunda proceeds with the workflow and uses the obtained data for the next user task "Call client for Demo request".
 - As part of the workflow, an E-mail is automatically sent to the client immediately as soon as the preceding scenario is finished.